D1OECD AILit — Designing AI, Competency 1

 No Data, No AI

 Every AI system learns from data.
-The quality, quantity, and diversity of that data directly determines how well the AI performs.
+The quality, quantity, and diversity of that data directly determine how well the AI performs.
 Mislabeled data causes wrong predictions.
-Biased data causes biased AI.
-Understanding data is the first step to designing good AI.
+Too little data causes unreliable ones.
+Biased data causes biased AI — quietly, confidently, and at scale.
+Understanding data isn’t a separate skill from designing AI.
+It is the design skill.

 Data Lab